-External decorations Visually inspected.
-External decorative finishes are painted where appropriate.
-Conservatories / porches None Communal areas None Garages and permanent outbuildings Visually inspected.
-There is a detached single car garage of timber construction with a pitched felt covered roof.
+Communal areas None Garages and permanent outbuildings Visually inspected.
+There is a detached former stable block within the garden grounds.
+This is of stone construction with a slate roof covering.
+Accommodation within the stable block comprises stable block with 2 stalls, open fronted carport area and garage/former coach house.
 Outside areas and boundaries Visually inspected.
-There are garden grounds surrounding the property, these generally slope to the rear and are laid to grass and paving.
-Boundary divisions are marked by post and wire fencing and the cliff face to the rear of the property.
-There are some open boundaries between the subject property and adjacent neighbour.
-There appears to be a pond and waterfall within the rear garden grounds.
+I am advised by the Seller, the garden grounds amount to approximately 0.9 acres (unmeasured).
+This is laid generally to grass, bedding and decorative chips.
+There is a gravel driveway to the front of the property.
 Access to the property is via a shared driveway.
-There are some mature trees within the garden grounds.

-Ceilings Visually inspected from floor level.
-Ceilings are of plasterboard materials.
+Boundary divisions are marked by stone walls and timber fencing.
+Callings Ceilings Visually inspected from floor level.
+Ceilings appear to be of plasterboard material.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are of timber and plasterboard stud construction with a decorated finish.
 There are some tiled wall finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring is of suspended timber construction.

-Floors including sub floors I was unable to inspect the sub-floor area as there was no suitable access hatch available.
+I was unable to inspect the sub-floor area as there was no suitable access hatch available.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
+The kitchen and utility room contain a range of floor and wall mounted storage units and worktops.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are open fires within the lounge and dining room.
+There is a wood burning stove within the lounge.
 Internal decorations Visually inspected.
 Internal decorative finishes are papered or painted.

-Cellars None

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars None Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switch gear is located within a cupboard in the utility room.

-Gas No supply. ----- ------------
+The electrical switch gear is located within the utility room.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Sanitary fittings in the bathroom comprise a cream suite of w.c., wash hand basin and shower cabinet with mixer shower.
-The en suite bathroom comprises a cream suite of w.c., wash hand basin, spa style bath and shower cabinet with mixer shower.
-The toilet comprises a cream suite of w.c. and wash hand basin.
-There is a sink unit within the kitchen.
+Sanitary fittings in the bathroom comprise a white suite of w.c., wash hand basin and bath.
+The shower room comprises a white suite of w.c., wash hand basin and shower cabinet with mixer shower.
+The en suite shower room comprises a white suite of w.c., wash